jhucsf/spring2020/assign/assign04.md

 *Update 3/29* — starter code zipfile [csf\_assign04.zip](csf_assign04.zip) has been updated to include the code for the example `swapbg` image plugin

+*Update 4/6* — the [Error handling](#error-handling) section has been updated to indicate the required format for an error message

 # Image processing with plugins

 In this assignment you will use *dynamic loading* to implement an image-processing application supporting *plugins* to allow the program to support arbitrary image transformation algorithms.